prTopi/beets-vocadb/README.md

 ### Advanced configuration

-Source name and URLs can be changed inside the plugin source code in case another site uses the same software as VocaDB
+Source name and URLs can be changed inside the plugin source code in case another site uses the same software as VocaDB (UtaiteDB, TouhouDB)

 ```python
 VOCADB_NAME = "VocaDB"